cmugpi/cmugpi.github.io/initial-setup/index.md

 essential throughout your career.
 (Even in academia, SSH is a very important tool.)

-We'll teach you about how to use it and what uses it has during the semester, but for now we'll just focus on getting it set up so that you can start using it right away if you need to.
+Throughout the rest of the semester we'll teach you about how to use it and why you want to, but for now we'll just focus on getting it set up so that you can start using it right away.

 The exact instructions on how to set up SSH vary based on what operating system you're using, so choose the relevant section and proceed from there.